Modes

 A common pattern is to start restrictive and loosen over time:

-- Move to Approval-Required — Workflow can propose actions for review
+- Move to Approval-Required — Let it propose actions for your review

-- Autonomous — When behavior is stable and low-risk
+- Promote to Autonomous — When you’re confident the behavior is correct and low-risk

 Best practices

 Default to approval-required for new workflows.
-Move to autonomous only after test runs and a review period.
+Move to autonomous only after reviewing several runs.

 Keep email-sending workflows on approval-required.
 Sent emails can’t be unsent.
-Review before sending.
+Always review before sending.

 Use read-only for experimentation.
-When testing prompts or configurations, read-only mode prevents accidents.
+When testing new instructions or configurations, read-only mode prevents any accidental changes.